quentinrf/cloud-cost-auditor/README.md

 # Cloud Cost Auditor

 Microservice that analyzes a cloud environment, gives insights and performs actions to reduce cost in your AWS cloud environment.
-A customizable ruleset allows the client to set custom behaviour, safeguards and the ability to allow the auditor to perform actions on your behalf.
+A customizable ruleset allows the client to set custom behaviour and safeguards to tailor the auditor to their specific needs.

 ## Architecture Diagram